 How can Meal Planning save you money?

-The next stage is to check this list against what you may already have in your cupboards and fridge/freezer.
+- Check your list against what you may already have in your cupboards and fridge/freezer.
 By using up what you already have in, you will save money on your total spend.

 By only buying those items that you know you need and will use up, you will reduce food waste and this will add to your savings.